 What is a dad hat?
-A dad hat typically is an unstructured, six-panel, pre-curved cap with an adjustable closure and made of a soft, washed cotton blend, coming in a variety of colors and prints.
+As previously mentioned, a dad hat is a baseball cap that has a curved bill, is low-profile (sits up higher on your head), has 6-panels, is unstructured, and closes in the rear with a "buckle-type" closure.
 Sounds so simple, right?
 Except the industry didn't make dad hats for us; we made them for ourselves.

 Before the dad hat, the headgear on the streets were pro-style baseball caps or flat-brimmed snapbacks, until one of our favorite decades came along.
 The '90s were a distressing time—literally.
 People loved to shred their jeans, their flannels, their combat boots.
 While the distressed look took off, it was only a matter of time before anyone attacking their apparel to give it that worn-and-torn look would turn toward caps.
 And that's exactly what happened.